HacerSalman/MovieSuggestion/README.md

 MOVIE_SUGGESTION_VALID_ISSUER, MOVIE_SUGGESTION_VALID_AUDIENCE variables to the environmet variables and add the connection string of the mysql database you set on your computer as the value.
 After that write  `dotnet ef database update` command to Package Manager Console Window for generate database tables.
+You can add jwt token to swagger and call endpoints

 ## Architecture
 This repository uses Repository Patterns and UnitOfWork.
 Also uses Interface Segregation and Single Responsibility SOLID principles.